 I say try because you need to have an active phone service to confirm your number with Google and authorize the transfer.
-Problem was I couldn’t get my unlocked smartphone (Samsung Galaxy A3) to play nice with Verizon (CDMA and GSM, I guess?).
+The problem was I couldn’t get my unlocked smartphone (Samsung Galaxy A3) at the time to play nice with Verizon (CDMA and GSM, I guess?).

-I was really frustrated, thinking I’d need to buy a cheapo phone just to have active service with Verizon to transfer over my old phone.
+I was really frustrated, thinking I’d need to buy a cheap phone just to have active service with Verizon to transfer over my old phone.

 Thankfully it occurred to me that we still had some of those old clam-shell flip phones around just in case.
 Amazingly, the old LG phone which hasn’t been used in YEARS still had a charge!
 Remember when you only needed to charge your phone like once per week?